Samyukthal03/Life-Before-Phone/README.md

 A lightweight, single-page web app celebrating simple, screen-free childhood memories and pastimes.

-Summary
+Summary:
 This project is an interactive digital museum featuring 12 nostalgic activities we used to do before smartphones existed.
-Everything runs directly in the browser with plain HTML, CSS, and JavaScript—no extra setups, installations, or frameworks required.
+Everything runs directly in the browser with plain HTML, CSS, and JavaScript, no extra setups, installations, or frameworks required.

 Included Activities
 1. Sand food: Shape sand in a pot, add water, and garnish with leaves or flowers.